pariscornett/bamazon/README.md

 # bamazon
-A CLI application mimicking an online retailer's selection and stock processes.
+A CLI application mimicking an online retailer's product selection and inventory processes.

 ### Technologies used
 Node.js, mySQL, Inquirer